Quaternary glaciation: Description

 To geologists, an ice age is defined by the presence of large amounts of land-based ice.
-Prior to the Quaternary glaciation, land-based ice formed during at least four earlier geologic periods: the Karoo (360–260 Ma), Andean-Saharan (450–420 Ma), Cryogenian (720–635 Ma) and Huronian (2,400–2,100 Ma).
+Prior to the Quaternary glaciation, land-based ice formed during at least four earlier geologic periods: the late Paleozoic (360–260 Ma), Andean-Saharan (450–420 Ma), Cryogenian (720–635 Ma) and Huronian (2,400–2,100 Ma).

 Within the Quaternary ice age, there were also periodic fluctuations of the total volume of land ice, the sea level, and global temperatures.
 During the colder episodes (referred to as glacial periods or glacials) large ice sheets at least 4 km thick at their maximum covered parts of Europe, North America, and Siberia.
 The shorter warm intervals between glacials, when continental glaciers retreated, are referred to as interglacials.
 These are evidenced by buried soil profiles, peat beds, and lake and stream deposits separating the unsorted, unstratified deposits of glacial debris.

 Initially the glacial/interglacial cycle length was about 41,000 years, but following the Mid-Pleistocene Transition about 1 Ma, it slowed to about 100,000 years, as evidenced most clearly by ice cores for the past 800,000 years and marine sediment cores for the earlier period.
 Over the past 740,000 years there have been eight glacial cycles.

-The entire Quaternary Period, starting 2.58 Ma, is referred to as an ice age because at least one permanent large ice sheet—the Antarctic ice sheet—has existed continuously.
+The entire Quaternary period, starting 2.58 Ma, is referred to as an ice age because at least one permanent large ice sheet—the Antarctic ice sheet—has existed continuously.
 There is uncertainty over how much of Greenland was covered by ice during each interglacial.

-Currently, Earth is in an interglacial period, the Holocene epoch beginning 15,000 to 10,000 years ago; this caused the ice sheets from the last glacial period to slowly melt.
+Currently, Earth is in an interglacial period, the Holocene epoch beginning 11,700 years ago; this has caused the ice sheets from the Last Glacial Period to slowly melt.
 The remaining glaciers, now occupying about 10% of the world's land surface, cover Greenland, Antarctica and some mountainous regions.

-During the glacial periods, the present (i.e. interglacial) hydrologic system was completely interrupted throughout large areas of the world and was considerably modified in others.
-Due to the volume of ice on land, sea level was about 120 m lower than present.
+During the glacial periods, the present (i.e., interglacial) hydrologic system was completely interrupted throughout large areas of the world and was considerably modified in others.
+The volume of ice on land resulted in a sea level about 120 m lower than present.

 Causes

-Earth's history of glaciation is a product of the internal variability of Earth's climate system (e.g., ocean currents, carbon cycle), interacting with external forcing by phenomena outside the climate system (e.g., changes in earth's orbit, volcanism, and changes in solar output).
+Earth's history of glaciation is a product of the internal variability of Earth's climate system (e.g., ocean currents, carbon cycle), interacting with external forcing by phenomena outside the climate system (e.g., changes in Earth's orbit, volcanism, and changes in solar output).